 The cover dwells on muted colors instead of conventional vivid colors.
 They made a brilliant graphic design choice by giving it a vintage feel that balances the concept of modern digital marketing trends.
 The book tackles various interviews with industry experts, and the oversized podcast microphone is the symbolism that best suits the gist of the eBook.

 2. Dreamy and Modern Illustrations by Help Scout

-More and more startups are leaning towards modern illustrations while still maintaining retro color palettes.
-Brands also take advantage of customized illustrations like this to avoid the mundaneness of stock photos.
+More and more startups are leaning towards modern illustrations while maintaining retro color palettes.
+Brands also use customized illustrations like this to avoid the mundaneness of stock photos.

 Help Scout’s blogs’ cover images are all for customized illustrations.
 Their cool graphic design concept showcases how the brand takes pride in customized content that converts, as shown on their cover images.